vEnhance/1802/src/level.typ

 == [RECIPE] Drawing level curves

-Despite the fact this section is labeled "recipe", there isn't an easy method that works for every function.
+Despite the fact this chapter is labeled "recipe", there isn't an easy method that works for every function.
 *You have to do it in an ad-hoc way depending on the exact function you're given*.
 For many functions you'll see on an exam, it'll be pretty easy.